ms-iot/content/SetupGalileo.md

 * A microSD card reader or SD card reader with a microSD card adapter
 * A 16gig or larger microSD card

-Software Packages:
+**PLEASE NOTE:** [YOU MUST ENROLL IN WDP FOR IOT CONNECT HERE FIRST!](https://connect.microsoft.com/windowsembeddediot/SelfNomination.aspx?ProgramID=8558){:target="_blank"} or the links below will fail.

+Boot media script:
 * [apply-BootMedia.cmd](http://go.microsoft.com/fwlink/?LinkID=403796){:target="_blank"}

-Depending on which Intel Galileo generation you are using, download one of the following:
+Depending on which Intel Galileo generation you are using, download one of the following OS images:

 * [Microsoft Windows Intel Galileo Gen 1](http://go.microsoft.com/fwlink/?LinkID=403150){:target="_blank"}
 * [Microsoft Windows Intel Galileo Gen 2](http://go.microsoft.com/fwlink/?LinkID=513083&clcid=0x409){:target="_blank"}

 **NOTE:**
-: Please use the correct Windows image for the board you are using.
-They are not interchangable.
+  Please use the correct Windows image for the board you are using.
+They are not interchangeable.

+**PLEASE NOTE:** If these download links are failing, please ensure you are enrolled in the WDP for IoT Connect program as outlined above.

 # Write Windows to the microSD card